Skip to main content Skip to footer

 In 2024, Jesse's bills banning AI Child Porn and Child Sex Dolls were signed into law.
 2023 Wisconsin Act 224 and 225 make sex dolls resembling a minor illegal in Wisconsin and add a new section in our state statute banning computer-generated/AI child porn.
 Artificial intelligence models learn from real images of real victims.
 Closing the door on these activities will help put a stop to child sexual abuse.

-James also authored legislation clarifying sexual misconduct and harassment between a school employee and a pupil.
-Protecting kids is one of Jesse's highest priorities, and he takes pride in fighting to keep them safe.
+Sen. James also authored legislation clarifying sexual misconduct and harassment between a school employee and a pupil.
+As a dad and grandpa, protecting kids is one of Jesse's highest priorities, and he will always fight to keep them safe.

-Senator James authored legislation to provide grants to schools to map out their campuses with new technology designed for efficient emergency responses.
+Senator James values keeping schools safe, and authored legislation to provide grants to schools to map out their campuses with new technology designed for efficient emergency responses.
 He received a School Bus Association Legislative Champion award for his bill to raise penalties on cars who fail to stop for a school bus.
 James legislation also made it possible to keep Narcan and glucagon in schools, both life-saving medications.

 Crime and Justice for Victims

-As a police officer, safety and justice for victims have been primary legislative focuses for Sen. James.
+As a police officer, Jesse deeply cares about safety and justice for victims.
 He authored legislation to prevent backlogs in processing sexual assault kits in Wisconsin, as well as securing $10 million for crime victim services in Wisconsin after a critical federal source of funding dried up.
 He also was able to author a bill that defines and penalizes the crime of carjacking.

 The Opioid Crisis